jbrussell/academic-kickstart/content/eilive2020/part2b_Tohoku2011.md

 \

-The video below was made at the [Seismic Sound Lab](http://www.seismicsoundlab.org) and shows seismic waves form the M9.1 earthquake that were measured across the United States.
+What do these seismic waves actually look like?
+The video below was made at the [Seismic Sound Lab](http://www.seismicsoundlab.org) and shows seismic waves from the M9.1 earthquake that were measured across the United States using seismometers deployed during the [USArray](http://www.usarray.org/) project.
+Red and blue colors indicate that the ground is moving up or down.
 This video puts into action all that we have covered in this section!

 \